 If you haven’t seen the news lately, white supremacists held a rally in Charlottesville, Virginia over the weekend, people were hurt, lives were lost, and the continued ugliness of what is still happening in the world in regards to race and equality has been slammed back into focus yet again.

 Brene Brown was just live on Facebook to talk about what happened.
-She pointed out that her job is not to make sure everyone is satisfied and comfortable and that it’s important to use the words without sugar coating anything to avoid triggering someone.
+She pointed out that her job is not to make sure everyone is satisfied and comfortable and that it’s important to use relevant words (without sugar coating anything to avoid triggering someone).
 And she spoke of the “three Ps” when it comes to talking about this subject of white supremacy and racism.

-The first is privilege, definitely a ‘triggering’ word for many.
+The first is privilege, which is a ‘triggering’ word for many white folks.
 “But I have worked hard all my life, I’ve never had it easy, money was always tight…” When it comes to race, privilege is about unearned rights.
 I have the privilege of writing about whatever I want to write about from the comfort and safety of my home in an area with low crime and ample resources.
 Sure, I work hard to support myself and my family.
-And I benefit daily from systemic racism and our country’s broken history.
+And I benefit daily from systemic racism and our country’s white supremacist history.
 You can’t pull yourself up by your bootstraps and change how some people respond to you based on the color of your skin — privilege is not about how hard you work.
 Step one: recognize privilege and own it if you find it in yourself.

 The third P named was power.
 Brown reminded us of Martin Luther King Jr’s statement that “power is the ability to effect change” and that feelings of powerlessness are dangerous and tend to lie at the root of violence, hate, and discord.
 And she noted the difference between power shared and power over.
 “Power over” others is finite and from where many of our problems arise.
 But “power shared” is infinite – more for you doesn’t mean less for me when we are working together for the common good.
 Brown thinks that what we are seeing now is “power over’s” last stand and the fear that lies underneath that realization.
 Step three: use the power that you have for good.
 Name what you see, hold those doing harm accountable in a way that doesn’t cause more harm, and continue to ask the question, “what is it like to be you?”
 When we can share power, it grows in a way that works for more than just one group.